karollynecosta/aws_solutions_architect-associate/README.md

 	Encrypt the snapshot ( Actions > using copy) create new ebs volume from the snapshot encrypted now you can attach the ebs volume to an EC2
+In EBS encryption, what service does AWS use to secure the volume’s data at rest?
+	 using your own keys in AWS Key Management Service (KMS) using Amazon-managed keys in AWS Key Management Service (KMS).
 ```

 EBS RAID Options: